Cryptographic Access Control

 • Split Control: Threshold FHE splits the decryption key among multiple parties.
 Decryption requires collaboration (PartDec/FinDec).

-• Low Communication: Modern protocols focus on low-communication overheads, sometimes adding a randomization preprocessing step (ServerDec).
+• Low Communication: Modern protocols focus on low-communication overhead, sometimes adding a randomization preprocessing step (ServerDec).

 In this model, "Secrets-as-a-Service" is not just encrypted storage, but a decryption governance protocol.